Usual, Customary, Reasonable Charges Expert Witness

 § 405.503 Determining customary charges provides:

 (a) Customary charge defined.
-The term “customary charges” will refer to the uniform amount which the individual physician or other person charges in the majority of cases for a specific medical procedure or service. …”
+The term “customary charges” will refer to the uniform amount which the physician or other person charges in the majority of cases for a specific medical procedure or service. …”

 Usual, Customary and Reasonable Charges are not the “Allowed Amount” and is NOT based on Insurance